motart/ai-bug-triage-agent/README.md

 - For Perforce: `P4PORT`, `P4USER`, `P4TICKET`.
 - To provision infrastructure with Terraform, set `TERRAFORM_DIR` to the directory containing your Terraform configuration.
+- To listen for new bugs over a WebSocket, set `JIRA_WS_URL` to the endpoint providing bug create events.

 Run the agent and the variables in `.env` will be loaded automatically: